 UltraCMOS® Process Technology Overview

 The global wireless communications industry has entered the new millennium.
-The need for products and components that are smaller, more efficient and less expensive is greater than any time ever before.
-Monolithic integration has come of age.
+Consumer requirements are driving products and components that are smaller, more efficient and less expensive, which is increasing demand for monolithic RFIC integration.

-Using its patented UltraCMOS® technology, Peregrine has mastered the technique of processing Ultra-Thin Silicon (UTSi®) circuitry on an insulating dielectric sapphire substrate.
-With this technology, Peregrine is producing integrated circuits (ICs) that are expanding customer options by providing advances in speed and power at a lower cost.
+Using its patented UltraCMOS® technology, Peregrine has mastered the technique of processing Ultra-Thin Silicon (UTSi®) circuitry on insulating substrates, such as a dielectric sapphire and enhanced SOI.
+Using UltraCMOS technology, Peregrine is producing integrated circuits (ICs) that are expanding customer options by providing advances in speed and power at a lower cost.

 Peregrine’s combination of process architecture, circuit designs, and device modeling has enabled an accelerated technology roadmap.
-In 2013, Peregrine announced the latest generation of UltraCMOS® process technology—Semiconductor Technology Platform 8 (STeP8).
 The on-resistance, off-capacitance (RonCoff) product is a key figure of merit for RF process technologies and important in the selection of RFFE components.
-Figure 2 shows how STeP8 technology shows a 36% improvement in RonCoff performance over the previous generation of UltraCMOS, STeP5—dramatically improving the linearity, insertion loss, and isolation capabilities of Peregrine’s RFIC products.
+Figure 2 shows how UltraCMOS technology benchmarks an average 36 percent RonCoff performance improvement – evidenced in linearity, insertion loss, and isolation capabilities – with each new generation.